-The holy grail in all of sports ticket collecting comes as no surprise.
+The holy grail of sports ticket collecting comes as no surprise.

-It's a ticket to the April 15, 1947 game at Ebbets Field to see Jackie Robinson break the color barrier.
+It's a ticket to the April 15, 1947, game at Ebbets Field to see Jackie Robinson break the color barrier in Major League Baseball.

-Over the years, a few more debuts have surfaced, as the total population graded by PSA is now 14.
+Over the years, a few tickets for Robinson's debut have surfaced, as the total population graded by PSA is now 14.

-But an even rarer ticket of Robinson has emerged.
+But an even rarer ticket of Robinson emerged this month, and it sold at auction for $26,400.

-A game on April 11, 1947 was actually Robinson's first with the Brooklyn Dodgers.
-Four days prior to his official debut, Robinson put on the uniform in front of 24,247 (31% of the seats were empty) and drove in three runs in a 14-6 beating of the New York Yankees.
+A game on April 11, 1947, was actually Robinson's first with the Brooklyn Dodgers.
+Four days prior to his official debut, Robinson put on the uniform in front of 24,247 (31% of the seats were empty) and drove in three runs in a 14-6 rout of the New York Yankees.

-Yes, it was technically an exhibition, so it wasn't really his debut, but it certainly marked the very first time a black player was on the field for a Major League Baseball team.
+Yes, it was technically an exhibition game, so it wasn't really his debut, but it certainly marked the very first time a Black player was on the field for a major-league team.

-The ticket, which has a PSA graded population of 2, is being auctioned off at Love of the Game Auctions on Nov.
-30, and has a high bid, including buyer's premium, of $8,700.
+The ticket, which has a PSA graded population of two, was auctioned off at Love of the Game Auctions on Nov.
+30, selling for about 10% of the price for a ticket to Robinson's historic on-field debut.

 Fuller said that "first game in uniform" suggests Robinson might have not played, but he certainly did.